pranbakes/version-control-starter/README.md

 There is no automated grading code for this assignment yet.
 So, you can't verify you've done what I've asked in an automated fashion.
 Here is how you can verify manually.
-If you your repo on GitHub has the file you created and it contains your class nickname, you're ok.
+If your repo on GitHub has the file you created and it contains your class nickname, you're ok.
 (Well, technically, the file should be in your "master" branch too.
 But, that is the default, so you're likely ok there.)
 Stop by office hours if this is confusing.

+(Please note, if you're in 660, your repo on GitHub will be in the yale-mgt-656-fall-2018 organization.
+This is easier for me for a variety of reasons.
+Please pardon my introduction of potential confusion.)